jrl2222/Apple-Trailer-Downloader/README.md

 Step 4.
 Enter the url when asked hit enter

 Step 5.
-Choose where to save your trailer
+Choose where to save your trailer and change the name if you want

 Step 6.
 Enjoy